kuokuo123/otter-launcher/README.md

 Otter-launcher read a config file from $HOME/.config/otter-launcher/config.toml.
 If that file is missing, it looks into /etc/otter-launcher/config.toml

+An example of the file is at config_example/config.toml.
+Copy it to one of the above paths.

 ``` toml
 [general]
 # The module to run when no prefix is matched